javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 showMessage("Ann"); // Ann: no text given
 ```

-Now if the `text` parameter is not passed, it will get the value `"no text given"`
+Now if the `text` parameter is not passed, or if the argument passed evaluates to `undefined`, it will get the value `"no text given"`

 Here `"no text given"` is a string, but it can be a more complex expression, which is only evaluated and assigned if the parameter is missing.
 So, this is also possible: